Expat Exchange

 Do you have anything more to add about local medical facilities in India?

 "Medical facilities in India are generally reliable.
 There are many well-equipped hospitals in the larger cities, and the standard of care is generally good.
 Rural areas may have less advanced facilities, but overall, the quality of medical care in India is improving.
 Indian doctors are highly trained and there are many specialists, including some internationally renowned.
-The Indian healthcare sector is increasingly accessible to all, as the government works to reduce waiting times and offer affordable treatment," said one expat living in India.
+The Indian healthcare sector is increasingly accessible to all, as the government works to reduce waiting times and offer affordable treatment," remarked one expat living in India.

 As a foreigner living in India, will I have access to public healthcare?
 What is it like?